gradio-app/gradio/guides/wrapping-layouts.md

         self.renderables.clear()
 ```

 - We choose the layouts from the renderables list variable and call the ```clear``` function of them.
-With this, we can be sure that all the objects that stored are cleaned.
+With this, we can be sure that all the objects that are stored are cleaned.

 ---------------------------------------------